bhavya9919s/esp32-irrigation-system/README.md

 5. Irrigation is automated based on soil condition

 ## Code
-The implementation code for the ESP32-S3 is available in the `/code` folder.
+The implementation code for the ESP32-S3 is available in the `/code` folder, demonstrating real-time soil moisture monitoring and automated irrigation control.

 ## Future Improvements
 - Integration with IoT dashboard